Uncontrolled Sites Program

 Response to emergency spills and discharges of hazardous substances and petroleum are overseen by the Department’s Emergency Spill Response Program.

 Sites with long term petroleum contamination only, such as leaking underground fuel storage tanks or leaking home heating oil tanks are handled by the Department’s Petroleum Remediation Program.

 Site Investigation and Remediation Guidance

 The Department’s various site cleanup programs have developed guidance for investigation and clean up of contaminated property:

 - Remediation Program Guidance: Guidance for the Investigation and Clean-up of Contaminated Sites in Maine.

 The sites under the jurisdiction of the Programs within the Division of Remediation (including the Uncontrolled Sites Program) are listed in The Division of Remediation's Sites List Database.
 Also available is a map showing all Uncontrolled Site locations (along with all Remediation Sites) under "Remediation Sites (Institutional Controls) Database".

 Remediation Site Documents

 Until February of 2021, the Administrative Record for Remediation Sites was in paper format.
-DEP intends to complete the transition to an all-electronic format by January 1, 2022.
+DEP is in the process of transitioning to an electronic Administrative Record for Remediation Sites.
 During the transition, schedule a review of paper files by contacting the file room.
 Files that have been converted to electronic format are only available in the searchable DocuWare Portal.

 Believe you have a information regarding a hazardous substance site?
 Contact the Program Manager, Chris Redmond by email or phone (207) 215-8597.